MatthewZMD/.emacs.d/README.md

 A large `gc-cons-threshold` may cause freezing and stuttering during long-term interactive use.

-If you experience freezing, decrease this amount, if you increase stuttering, increase this amount.
+If you experience freezing, decrease this amount, if you experience stuttering, increase this amount.

 ```emacs-lisp
 (defvar better-gc-cons-threshold 134217728 ; 128mb